Easy Care & Durable Vinyl Fencing

 - For removal of major stains, use a plastic safe decrease or a 10:1 water/bleach mixture.

-How Will My Vinyl Fence Perform in Hot and Cold Weather Conditions?
+How Will My Vinyl Fence Perform in Hot and Cold Weather Conditions in DFW?

 - Vinyl becomes less flexible in cold weather.
 However, unless subjected to unusual or extreme impact, it will not break.
-Your fence is engineered to withstand normal changes in temperature and changing climates.
+Your fence is engineered to withstand normal changes in temperature and changing climates in Texas.

 - It is normal for materials to expand and contract with changes in temperature.
-Flexibility is common and a benefit of Vinyl Fence, which allows it to maintain its strength and shape.
+Flexibility is common and a benefit of a vinyl fence, which allows it to maintain its strength and shape.

 Will My Colored Vinyl Fence Fade?